vtex/affiliates/docs/README.md

 ## Configuration

-1. [Install](https://vtex.io/docs/recipes/development/installing-an-app/) the Affiliate app in the desired VTEX account by running `vtex install vtex.affiliates` in your terminal.
+1. Search for the Affiliate app on our app store and install it on your.
 2. Open your store's Store Theme app directory in your code editor.
 3. Add the Affiliates app to your theme's `manifest.json` file inside **peerDependencies** as shown below: